christopherpoole/G4VoxelData/README.md

 ## Compiling/Running the Example
 For the DICOM example, all CT slices in a folder are sorted and loaded as a nested parameterised volume along with a user defined `std::map<int, G4Material*>`.
 Sometimes multiple acquisitions of the same CT dataset exist in a directory, so the user can specify the exact acquisition to use to avoid overlapping slices from multiple acquisitions.
+The modality of the DICOM data can be selected and the default slope/intercept of the CT data can be overridden if required.
 In a detector construction it looks like this:

     #include "DicomDataIO.hh"